 That way you won’t risk corrupting your files on your SSD.

-Do You Need To Format SanDisk Extreme Portable SSD For Your Mac?
+Do I Need To Format SanDisk Extreme Portable SSD For Mac?

 And it’s a format that both your Mac and a Windows PC can read.

-And this format is fine if you plan to share your SanDisk Extreme SSD Portable between your Mac and a Windows PC.
+And this format is normally fine when you plan to share your SanDisk SSD storage between your Mac and a Windows PC.

-Even so, I’d suggest formatting on a Mac even if you plan to use the ExFAT format.
+Even so, format on a Mac even if you plan to use the ExFAT format.

 Mac’s can be quirky about their drive formats.